-If the expense was incurred for both work and private purposes, you only claim a deduction for the work-related use.
+If the expense was for both work and private purposes, you only claim a deduction for the work-related portion of the expense.

 You can't claim a deduction if:

 - you don't keep records of your work-related expenses - someone else (such as an employer) pays for the expense or reimburses you for it.